fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/introduction/index.md

 * An asset module.
 Set up your rooms and your inventory
 * A curriculumm module.
 Link your curriculum to your courses.
 * A parent portal to see your curriculum, book appointment, see children results.
+* A Human Resource module.
+Set up your employees, their holidays.